A collection of organic herbal teas including tulsi, ginger, turmeric and amla — an ultimate guide to herbal tea types and benefits

 1.1.
 Brief overview of herbal tea:

-Herbal teas have been a part of many cultures for centuries, not just as comforting beverages but as powerful health allies.
+Herbal teas have been part of many cultures for centuries.
+They are comforting drinks and strong health allies.

-These teas offer a gentle and effective way to care for the body, be it calming the mind or supporting digestion, immunity, and metabolism, or for sleep.
+These teas offer a gentle, effective way to care for your body.
+They can calm your mind.
+They can support digestion, immunity, metabolism, and sleep.

 Herbal teas are made from herbs, spices, leaves, and flowers, unlike the usual green, black, oblong, or milk tea.
 Hence, the method of brewing herbal teas also makes a difference.